 Dr. Minnita Daniel-Cox,

 As an active musician within the thriving arts community of Dayton, Ohio, and surrounding areas, Dr. Daniel-Cox has appeared with the Dayton Philharmonic Orchestra, the Springfield Symphony Orchestra, the Miami Valley Symphony Orchestra, and the Bach Society of Dayton.
 In recent seasons she has performed the roles of Anna Gomez in Menotti’s The Consul and Sister Rose in Dead Man Walking with Dayton Opera.
 She is regularly featured in broadcasts with for WDPR Discover Classical and was most recently featured in Dayton Opera's "Postcards from Dayton" video project.

 Visit her youtube channel here.

-Dr. Daniel-Cox is Associate Professor of Voice and Coordinator of the Voice Area at the University of Dayton where she teaches applied lessons and music courses, serves as Artistic Director of the yearly musical/opera productions, coordinates the Dayton Opera Apprentice Program, and co-coordinates the Summer Performance Institute, a summer program for high school-aged musicians.
+Dr. Daniel-Cox is Associate Professor of Voice and Coordinator of the Voice Area at the University of Dayton where she teaches applied lessons and music courses, serves as Artistic Director of the yearly musical/opera productions, coordinates the Dayton Opera Apprentice Program, and co-coordinates the Vocal Performance Institute, a summer program for high school-aged musicians.